Spectral triples for the Sierpinski Gasket: Spectral Triples

 A classical result by Baaj and Julg \cite{BaJu} shows that Spectral Triples give rise to Fredholm modules by taking $F=\sgn(D)$ (or any other function which is asymptotic to $\sgn(t)$ for $|t|\to\infty$), whenever ${\rm dim\,ker}\,(D)<+\infty$.
 We need to generalize this result to allow ${\rm dim\,ker}\,(D)=+\infty$.
-The key point is to show that the boundedness of the commutant $[D,a]$ implies the compactness of $[F,a]$, and we simply observe that this remains true even if $\ker(D)$ is not finite dimensional.
+The key point is to show that the boundedness of the commutator $[D,a]$ implies the compactness of $[F,a]$ even if $\ker(D)$ is not finite dimensional.